-We at the Partnership for Safe Medicines stand with our law enforcement partners and legislators in their efforts to ensure prosecution of criminals dealing these substances while preserving access of medical and scientific researchers to these substances.
-We believe that permanently scheduling fentanyl-related substances and analogues – both specific and broad - on Schedule I of the Controlled Substances Act is a vital policy tool in the fight against counterfeit medicines made with fentanyl.
-Temporary scheduling allows criminals dealing these drugs a loophole to evade the law.
+We at the Partnership for Safe Medicines stand with our law enforcement partners, family advocates, and legislators in their efforts to ensure prosecution of criminals dealing these substances while preserving access of medical and scientific researchers to these substances.
+We believe that permanently scheduling fentanyl-related substances and analogues – both specific and broad - is an important and vital policy tool in the fight against fentanyl-laced counterfeit medicines.

 Opioid reversal drugs like naloxone cannot be created and tested without access to the actual fentanyl products themselves to test them on.
 PSM strongly believes that we should do everything possible to encourage research around fentanyl and it's analogues.
 Therefore any proposal to preserve research access to these chemicals is paramount.

 To balance the competing interests of law enforcement, medical research, and advocates for criminal justice reform, the ONDCP suggests:

 - Permanently placing all fentanyl analogues in Schedule I.

 - Removing mandatory minimum penalties based on the quantity of fentanyl analogues trafficked.
 (Minimums would still apply in cases that involve prior convictions, death, or serious bodily harm.)

 - Streamlining a process for the Department of Health and Human Services (HHS) to deschedule analogues that have no opioid effect.